skanehira/ramparts/README.md

 - **Data exfiltration** - leaking sensitive information
 - **Privilege escalation** - gaining unauthorized access

-### What Rampart Does
+### What Ramparts Does

-Rampart provides **security scanning** of MCP servers by:
+Ramparts provides **security scanning** of MCP servers by:

 1. **Discovering Capabilities**: Scans all MCP endpoints to identify available tools, resources, and prompts
 2. **Static Analysis**: Performs rule-based checks for common vulnerabilities
 3. **LLM-Powered Analysis**: Uses AI models to detect sophisticated security issues
 4. **Risk Assessment**: Categorizes findings by severity and provides actionable recommendations

-## Who Rampart is For
+## Who Ramparts is For

-Rampart is designed for developers using local, remote MCP servers or building their own MCP servers and interested in scanning it for any vulnerabilities it may expose.
-Developers may use Rampart locally to scan the MCP servers they use in their local development environment (e.g., Cursor, Windsurf, Claude Code etc.,).
+Ramparts is designed for developers using local, remote MCP servers or building their own MCP servers and interested in scanning it for any vulnerabilities it may expose.
+Developers may use Ramparts locally to scan the MCP servers they use in their local development environment (e.g., Cursor, Windsurf, Claude Code etc.,).

-**If you're using MCP servers** - whether they're running locally on your machine or hosted remotely - Rampart helps you understand what security risks they might pose.
+**If you're using MCP servers** - whether they're running locally on your machine or hosted remotely - Ramparts helps you understand what security risks they might pose.
 You can scan third-party MCP servers before connecting to them, or validate your own local MCP servers before deploying them to production.

-**If you're building MCP servers** - whether you're creating tools, resources, or prompts - Rampart gives you confidence that your implementation doesn't expose vulnerabilities to AI agents.
+**If you're building MCP servers** - whether you're creating tools, resources, or prompts - Ramparts gives you confidence that your implementation doesn't expose vulnerabilities to AI agents.
 It's especially useful for developers who want to ensure their MCP tools are secure by design.

 ## Why Rust?

-The Rampart mcp scanner is implemented in Rust to prioritize performance, reliability, and broad portability.
+The Ramparts mcp scanner is implemented in Rust to prioritize performance, reliability, and broad portability.
 Rust offers native execution speed with minimal memory overhead, making it well-suited for analyzing large prompt contexts, tool manifests, or server topologies—without the need for a heavyweight runtime.
-Rampart was built with a view of operating in CI pipelines, agent sandboxes, or constrained edge environments which made the ability to compile to a single, compact binary essential.
+Ramparts was built with a view of operating in CI pipelines, agent sandboxes, or constrained edge environments which made the ability to compile to a single, compact binary essential.

 ## Key Features